GabrielSalla/sentinela/docs/monitor.md

 ## Read file
 The `read_file` function reads files in the same directory as the monitor code, making it useful for accessing other resources that the monitor relies on, such as SQL query files.

-The `read_file` is used to read files relative to the monitor path.
-It's useful when there're resources used by the monitor that are not, necessarily, defined in it's code, like SQL query files.

 The function takes 2 parameters:
 - `file_name`: The name of the file located in the same directory as the monitor code.